 In Sentimental Songs for Sentimental People we join pop music scholar DJ Sentimentemily for a cross-genre exploration of sentimental songs.

-Anna Kostreva's podcast Recast by Design will question spatial practitioners about utopian ideals of solidarity, politics, and sustainability in cities, and discussing how we might get there.
+Anna Kostreva's podcast Recast by Design questions spatial practitioners about ideals of solidarity, politics, and sustainability in cities, and discussing how we might get there.